isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 It will provide an overview of Goods and Services Tax to create a basic level of awareness in most GST concepts and principles.
 As businesses are increasingly having to deal with cross-border tax issues, this course will provide a basic understanding of tax treaties and transfer pricing.

-[Registration Form](https://form.gov.sg/641188164d531c001137b854){:target="_blank"} - [Details](/files/executive-tax-programmes/l2 it 1 2023 course brochure.pdf){:target="_blank"}
+[Registration Form](https://go.gov.sg/regitlevel2-2-2023){:target="_blank"} - [Details](/files/executive-tax-programmes/L2IT22023coursebrochure.pdf){:target="_blank"}

-Registration is CLOSED.
+Registration is OPEN.

-The next intake for this course will be in Jul 2023.
+The next intake for this course will be in Sep 2023.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="atp-ta-id"></a>
 ### **Income Tax Programme Level 3 : Advanced Tax Programme**